caleb531/automata/docs/examples/fa-examples.md

 ### Deterministic finite automaton (DFA)

 To use this function, let's first define a DFA.
-For a detailed definiton, see [this wikipedia article on DFAs][wikipedia-dfa].
+For a detailed definiton, see [this Wikipedia article on DFAs][wikipedia-dfa].

 ```python
 from automata.fa.dfa import DFA